Taking unique gifts and souvenirs home that you can only buy in London will remind you of your trip in years to come.

 Their boutiques in multiple locations across town, if you don’t have time to stop by one of their shops you can buy the fragrances online.
 My top picks are:

 21. Molton Brown Hand Wash & Moisturizer

-As a jet setter, I love having little bottles of things to fit into my hand luggage and Molton Brown has the perfect little soap set to take travelling with you.
-To save on plastic I keep the little bottles and re-fill with other toiletries 😊
+As a jet setter, I love having little bottles of things to fit into my hand luggage and Molton Brown has the perfect little refined wanderer drawstring travel pouch to take travelling with you.
+To save on plastic I keep the little bottles and re-fill them with other toiletries.

 22. Pimm’s No 1 Cup